SastraNababan/javascript-tutorial-id/1-js/05-data-types/06-iterable/article.md

 *!*
 // Error (no Symbol.iterator)
-for(let item of arrayLike) {}
+for (let item of arrayLike) {}
 */!*
 ```

-What they share in common -- both iterables and array-likes are usually *not arrays*, they don't have `push`, `pop` etc. That's rather inconvenient if we have such an object and want to work with it as with an array.
+Both iterables and array-likes are usually *not arrays*, they don't have `push`, `pop` etc. That's rather inconvenient if we have such an object and want to work with it as with an array.
+E.g. we would like to work with `range` using array methods.
+How to achieve that?

 ## Array.from

-There's a universal method [Array.from](mdn:js/Array/from) that brings them together.
-It takes an iterable or array-like value and makes a "real" `Array` from it.
+There's a universal method [Array.from](mdn:js/Array/from) that takes an iterable or array-like value and makes a "real" `Array` from it.
 Then we can call array methods on it.

 For instance: